Buzzing Startup Terminologies that Every Entrepreneur Must Know

 - Dragon- A Dragon is a startup that raises $1 billion in a single round of funds.
 Dragon startups aim to return the entire fund to the investors as they grow.

-- Bootstrapping- Bootstrapping means to get into or out of a situation using your own resources.
+- Bootstrapping- It means getting into or out of a situation using your own resources.
 A bootstrapped business is a company without outside investment funds.
 Entrepreneurs refer to bootstrapping as the act of starting a business with no outside money — or, at least, very little investment.
 Bootstrapping means launching a business without the help of venture capital firms or even significant angel investment.

 - Iteration- At the end of the day, an idea is just an educated guess.
-Iterate means to try something, refine it, try again, and to keep trying using small steps until successful.
+Iterate means to try something, refine it, try again, and keep trying using small steps until success.

-- Disruption- The act of selling cheaper products or services by a business that initially reaches to the less profitable customers, but gradually takes over a particular industry or market.
-Take the example of Uber that completely changed how people commute.
+- Disruption- The act of selling cheaper products or services by a business that initially reaches the less profitable customers but gradually takes over a particular industry or market.
+Take the example of Uber, which completely changed how people commute.

 - MVP (Minimum Viable Product)- A minimum viable product is the simplest form of your product.
 This can be used to attract Beta users to pitch for funding.

 - Lean– Lowest feasible products are part of the lean methodology, which involves going through the build-measure-learn loop that imposes the idea of building and testing quickly.
-Speed is the key factor here.
+Again, speed is the key factor here.

 - Agile– Agile development focuses mainly on the development part of the loop and entails building incrementally and iteratively while testing rapidly.